Famosi/Duckietown-AI-Driving-Olympics/README.md

 ## Run the agent

 ### Collect data
-Let's use the `collect_data.py` script to collect data.
+Let's use the `collect_data.py` script to collect data:

 ```
 python collect_data.py
 ```

-What this is script does is use the `expert` to collect observations from the environment.
+What this is script does is:
+* Use the `expert` to collect observations from the environment
-The script saves these observations in the `train.log` file.
+* Save these observations in the `train.log` file.

 ### Train the model
 :construction_worker: